Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Supplementary Materials

 For no-mark model, the above becomes

-Note that the power-scaling for the prior of $\lambda_c$ is not required since there is no power-scaling for a uniform distribution.
-Moreover, for the magnitude-marked model, the power-scaling for prior of $\Sigma_0$ also does not exist due to the uniform prior assignment.
+The power-scaling for the prior of $\lambda_c$ is not required since there is no power-scaling for a uniform distribution.
+Moreover, for the magnitude-marked model, the power-scaling for the prior of $\Sigma_0$ does not exist due to the uniform prior assignment.
 The sensitivity diagnostic is based on the discrepancy between the empirical CDF of the quantity of interest and the corresponding $w_\alpha^{(t)}$-weighted empirical CDF measured by the Jensen-Shannon metric, relative to the strength of power-scaling.
 A diagnostic value greater than $0.05$ is served as a general rule for indicating sensitivity towards the prior \citep{kallioinen2023detecting}.

-Since the primary goal here is to infer the locations $\mathbf{X}_c$ of UDGs, with secondary goal being inferring the associated physical parameters of detected UDGs if necessary, we focus on conducting prior sensitivity analysis for objects associated with UDGs, i.e., $\lambda_c$ and $\boldsymbol{\Phi}$, where $\mathbf{X}_c$ being the most important.
-Other parameters such as $\beta_0$ and $\mathbf{G}_k$'s are not of concern as we are not interested in them at all.
+Since our primary goal is to infer the locations $\mathbf{X}_c$ of UDGs, and our secondary goal is to infer the associated physical parameters of detected UDGs, we focus on conducting prior sensitivity analysis for quantities associated with UDGs, i.e., $\lambda_c$ and $\boldsymbol{\Phi}$, where $\mathbf{X}_c$ being the most important.
+Other parameters such as $\beta_0$ and $\mathbf{G}_k$'s are not of concern.

-However, since the main object of interests $\boldsymbol{\Phi}$ is a marked point process ($\mathbf{X}_c$ is the point process while the physical parameters of the UDGs are the associated marks), directly applying the method from \citeauthor{kallioinen2023detecting} using the accompanying R package \texttt{priorsense} is infeasible.
-This is because \citeauthor{kallioinen2023detecting}'s method requires comparing numerical discrepancies between the empirical CDFs of a sample and its weighted version.